 And this a view from the day of the National Team Parade.
 Our apartment overlooked the parade route, and we watched the crowd amass all morning and afternoon, until the team finally passed our home, hours delayed, at 5:00PM.

-Initially, these signs of national camaraderie were touching…but by the day of the parade, this warm feeling shifted into something darker.
-We were witnessing a rather extreme display of national pride, and my friend and I were unable to equate the citywide reaction to simply the result of a sports competition.
-No, this was an external sign of the embedded nationalism in Croatian identity.
-Finally, winning second place in the world of football proved the mantras of Croatian superiority that have been passed down from generation to generation.
+Initially, these signs of national camaraderie were touching…but by the day of the parade, we (my friend, moreso) noticed that this warm feeling shifted into something darker.
+We were witnessing a rather extreme display of national pride, and we were unable to equate the citywide reaction to simply the result of a sports competition.
+No, this was an external sign of the deeper nationalism in Croatian culture.
+Finally, winning second place in the world of football proved the mantras of superiority that have been passed down from generation to generation.
 Finally, this international occurance – second place in the FIFA World Cup – was validation on the world stage; an excuse to flagrantly display pent-up energy, these excessive feelings of self-importance.

 Back to the original memory, the date of exit on November 21st.